JeremySBrown/EFCore/README.md

 The reason we are using a Console Application rather than a Class Library project has to do with the tooling for Migrations.
 The .NET Core CLI must be able to run a .NET Core app that targets a framework and class Library projects are built without a framework.
 Therefore dotnet-ef cannot run against a library project.
 So as of now if you want to separate your EF Core code and use Data Migrations a console app is the only option.

-To add EF Core open the project.json file and the following to "dependencies"
+To add EF Core open the project.json file and add the following to "dependencies"
 ```javascript
     "Microsoft.EntityFrameworkCore.SqlServer": "1.0.1",
     "Microsoft.EntityFrameworkCore.Tools": "1.0.0-preview2-final",